-- One chemical could have many different MSDSs from different suppliers, with different information. - An MSDS may be missing information. - An MSDS may be difficult to read and understand.
+- One chemical could have many different SDSs from different suppliers. - An SDS may be missing information. - An SDS may be difficult to read and understand.
 It may require a lot of reading.
 It may be too technical.
 If you don't read English, it may not be available in your own language.
-However, some companies have successfully asked their suppliers (the chemical manufacturers) to provide MSDSs in other languages, like Spanish.

-It's also important to use other sources of information about chemical hazards, including the internet, factsheets, Cal/OSHA Consultation Service, and materials available from the Worker Occupational Safety and Health Training and Education Program (WOSHTEP) Resource Centers.
+However, some companies have successfully asked their suppliers (the chemical manufacturers) to provide SDSs in other languages, like Spanish. - It's also important to use other sources of information about chemical hazards, including the internet, factsheets, Cal/OSHA Consultation Service, and materials available from the Worker Occupational Safety and Health Training and Education Program (WOSHTEP) Resource Centers.